Accident at work procedure: What to do and how to claim

 • Check the accident book entry for accuracy

-• Note any immediate symptoms
+• Record any immediate symptoms

 Gathering evidence after a workplace accident